p1kky/currency_converter/README.md

 # 💱 Currency Converter

-A simple command-line tool for converting currencies quickly and удобно прямо из терминала.
+A simple command-line tool for converting currencies quickly and easy directly from terminal.

 ---